IRT-Saint-Exupery/CoFMPy/docs/user_guide/advanced/stream_handler_module.md

 * A dataclass that encapsulates all Kafka-related configuration fields (e.g., topic, group ID, server URL).
 * Used to validate and control default values for incoming configuration data.
-* It also reads and parses eventual network-related configuration from a separate JSON.
+* It also reads and parses optional network-related configuration from a separate JSON.

 ##### `KafkaThreadManager`